Updated June 1, 2022.

-Colorectal cancer, is the third most common cancer in the U.S. According to the American Cancer Society, in 2020 there were 104,610 new cases of colon cancer and 43,340 cases of rectal cancer diagnosed in the U.S., and 53,200 people died from colorectal cancer in 2020, including 3,640 men and women younger than age 50.
+Colorectal cancer, is the third most common cancer in the U.S. According to the American Cancer Society, in 2020.
+104,610 new cases of colon cancer and 43,340 cases of rectal cancer were diagnosed in the U.S. A total of 53,200 people died from colorectal cancer in 2020, including 3,640 men and women younger than age 50.
 Colorectal cancer is common in adults aged 60+, but cases are rising in adults under 50, and there have been recent calls to lower the screening age from 50 to 45.

-It is currently estimated that 55% of colorectal cancer cases are preventable due to lifestyle factors, which include eating too much red and processed meat, not eating enough foods containing fiber or whole grains, having overweight or obesity, not doing enough physical activity, drinking alcohol and smoking tobacco.
-Research shows that following AICR’s 10 Cancer Prevention Recommendations that include advice for eating healthily, living an active life and maintaining a healthy weight can substantially reduce cancer risk.
+It is currently estimated that 55% of colorectal cancer cases are preventable by modifying adverse lifestyle factors such as eating too much red and processed meat, low density of fiber or whole grains in diet, having overweight or obesity, low physical activity, drinking alcohol and smoking tobacco.
+Research shows that following AICR’s 10 Cancer Prevention Recommendations that include advice for eating healthy, living an active life and maintaining a healthy weight can substantially reduce cancer risk.

 AICR’s Cancer Health Check tool and Cancer Prevention Recommendations help people understand what changes they can make to reduce the risk of getting cancer.
 Based on the latest scientific research, the advice is practical and simple to understand.